 Le foucaldien strongly encourages authors to prepare their manuscripts in jargon-free, plain language in order to make their articles understandable to non-specialist readers.
 The body of the submission should be structured in a logical and easy to follow manner.
 A clear introduction section should be given that allows non-specialists in the subject an understanding of the publication and a background of the issues involved.
-All articles should include subheadings (no more than 100 characters and numbered as 1., 2., 3., etc.) that clarify the argumentation.
+All articles should include subheadings that clarify the argumentation (not more than 100 characters and only first-order numbered as 1., 2., 3., etc., with the first number at the beginning of the text and the last one for the closing chapter).

 Any supplementary/additional files that should link to the main publication must be listed, with a corresponding number, title, and option description.
 Ideally the supplementary files are also cited in the main text (e.g., Supplementary file 1: Appendix.
 Scientific data related to the experiments).
 Note: additional files will not be typeset so must be provided in their final form.
 They will be assigned a DOI and linked to from the publication.